-You know how it is—every year is the same old, same old when it comes to giving gifts—you do it with close friends, family members, and even your co-workers.
-But you don't have to just simply wrap up something special and hand it over—there are many creative Christmas gift exchange ideas that add cheer to any wintertime get-together.
-So it’s time to inject some fun into gift-giving and receiving, like when you were a kid and anxiously awaited your turn at grab bag.
+When it comes to giving gifts, you don't have to just simply wrap up something special and hand it over—there are many creative Christmas gift exchange ideas that add cheer to any wintertime get-together.
+Inject some fun into gift-giving and receiving, like when you were a kid and anxiously awaited your turn at grab bag.

 The Themed Exchange

-If you want to make everyone’s shopping a little more challenging, designate a theme that you all have to stick to.
+If you want to make everyone’s shopping a little more challenging, designate a theme everyone should stick to.
 For example, it could be "Made in America," a theme that features items from the States, or it could be "Anything Blue," where you have to buy something only in that color.
 The good news is that you can be as tame or as wacky as you’d like.

 The Traveling Gift Swap